solidoss/solidframe/tutorials/mpipc_echo_relay/README.md

 constexpr TypeIdT register_type_id{0, 1};
 ```

-The Message is only used by the client so it will be defined in the mpipc_relay_echo_client.cpp as follows:
+The Message is only used by the client so it will be defined in the mpipc_echo_relay_client.cpp as follows:
 ```C++
 struct Message : solid::frame::mpipc::Message {
     std::string name;